Heat Treatment Verification

 Steel gets its properties from its basic lattice structure, forming process, and heat-induced microstructural changes.
 Successful heat treatment, being diffusion-based, equilibrium phase transformation, or rigorously time and temperature-controlled phase transformation, is mandatory for most engineering components in demanding applications.

 Why is heat treatment verification important?

 Heat treatment is placed somewhere middle of the component manufacturing process.
 Unsuccessful heat treatment makes all the processes before and after heat treatment useless.
-To avoid rework and scrap, quality of the heat treatment should be verified before e.g. grinding process.
+To avoid rework and scrap, the quality of the heat treatment should be verified before other processes are performed such as grinding.

-How different heat treatment processes effect on material properties?
+How do different heat treatment processes affect material properties?

 Hardening and tempering

-Hardenability is a measure of steel's ability to form martensite (or bainite) on quenching.
-Unit for hardenability is length in depth where a certain hardness can be achieved when surface is cooled.
+Hardenability is a measure of steel’s ability to form martensite (or bainite) on quenching.
+The unit for hardenability is length in depth where a certain hardness can be achieved when the surface is cooled.
 Hardness and hardenability are not to be confused.
-Hardness is measure of material's ability to resist indentation.
+Hardness is measure of material’s ability to resist indentation.